Watsontown teen who allegedly shot trooper faces additional charges

 The trooper then returned fire to stop Shaheen from shooting and Shaheen was struck and fell to the ground while the trooper retreated to his vehicle to attend to his own wound, according to court documents.

-Shaheen will be arraigned before Milton District Judge Mike Diehl in the coming days.
+Shaheen will be arraigned before Milton District Judge Michael Diehl in the coming days.